hemantsarthak/WP-Rocket-Assignment/README.md

 ![Netlify](https://i.imgur.com/dHOeUJP.png)

 # Notes
-I apologize for the delayed submission, hope you will still consider me for a role at WP Rocket.
+Hope you will still consider me for a role at WP Rocket.
 Please let me know if you want me to create a full plugin for the cache auto clean as well.